North Carolina State University Data & Information Overview

 Student Loan Debt

-While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
+Almost 66% of college students who graduated with the class of 2018 took out student loans, but that percentage varies from school to school.
 At NC State, approximately 47% of students took out student loans averaging $6,809 a year.
 That adds up to $27,236 over four years for those students.

 How Much Money Do NC State Graduates Make?students who graduate from NC State with a bachelor's degree go on to jobs where they make an average salary of $52,500 in their early years.
 That's great news for NC State students since it is 32% more than the average college graduate's salary of $39,802 per year.